Nelsonfrank/rct-app/README.md

 - [ ] Add Filter and Sorter in user list
 - [ ] Add Filter and Sorter in dashboard table
 - [ ] Add pagination in list component
+- [ ] Add filter modal to filter seller when buyer tyr to shop by seller